 Improve your English skills online for free.

-I recommend your English studies be about 40% IELTS practice tests and 60% real world English from the media , books (read a lot), news websites, TV , conversation practice, vocabulary building exercises and so on.
+I recommend your English studies be about 40% IELTS practice tests and 60% real-world English from the media, books (read a lot), news websites, TV, conversation practice, vocabulary building exercises and so on.

 Here are some websites that will help you to improve your General English ability before taking the IELTS test.

 What If I haven’t got a teacher to practice speaking with?

-No problem, one useful method to practice and self correct your speaking is to get your smartphone and record yourself doing the speaking test, then play back the recording, next listen for mistakes or grammar errors.
+No problem, one useful method to practice and self correct your speaking is to get your smartphone and record yourself doing the speaking test, then play back the recording, next listen for fluency issues, mistakes and grammar errors.
 Do this daily and your speaking will improve.

 I recommend listening to TED Talks, News topics, Podcasts or Online English lessons.
 Here are some very useful websites.